ZanzyTHEbar/EasyNetworkManager/README.md

 compiler.cpp.extra_flags=-DASYNCWEBSERVER_REGEX=1 -DUSE_WEBMANAGER=1
 ```

+> [!WARNING]\
-> **Note**: This library is still in development, if there are any bugs please report them in the issues section.
+> This library is still in development, if there are any bugs please report them in the issues section.

 ## Modification